This post may contain affiliate links. Please read our disclosure policy.

-I used my perfect semolina crust, but this would be just as delightful with my vodka pie crust or my foolproof pie crust.
+I used my semolina tart crust, but this would be just as delightful with my vodka pie crust or my all-butter pie crust.
 However, they will all create the flaky, buttery vessel for the creamy goat cheese filling and jammy, roasted tomatoes.

 Most people settle for crumbled goat cheese as the base, and that is fine in a pinch, but this filling is silky, light and creamy with all the punch of tangy goat cheese.
 I’ve also seasoned it with fresh thyme and a bit of pepper.
 In truth, it took all my self-control not to just eat it on a spoon.